 Garnishment is one of the collection methods authorized by state law that allows judgment creditors to obtain the property of the judgment debtor, which is accomplished by the attachment of money or property owed to the debtor but held by a 3rd party.

 The most common cases of garnishment involve the attachment of the debtor's future wages and the attachment of a debtor's bank account.
-The judgment creditor is known as the garnishor while the 3rd party holding the debtor's property is referred to as the garnishee.
+The judgment creditor is the garnishor while the 3rd party holding the debtor's property is the garnishee.
 So in wage garnishment, the debtor's employer would be the garnishee and in the garnishment of a bank account, the bank would be the garnishee.
-The debtor must also be served a notice of the garnishment action so that he may contest the garnishment or claim that the property held by the garnishee is exempt by state law.
+The debtor must also be notified of the garnishment action so he may either contest the garnishment or claim that the property held by the garnishee is exempt by state law.

-In most states, the creditor has to post an indemnity bond, especially for a pre-judgment garnishment.
+In most states, the creditor must post an indemnity bond, especially for a pre-judgment garnishment.

 The garnishor files an affidavit that the garnishee holds property or owes a debt to the debtor.
 The court clerk, pursuant to an order of the court, then issues a writ of garnishment, which is a specific type of writ of execution, that is delivered to the sheriff, who then serves the writ on the garnishee.
 If the writ is issued by the clerk of a Bankruptcy Court or a federal U.S. District Court, then a United States Marshal serves the writ.
 Rule 69 of the Federal Rules of Civil Procedure stipulates that a federal writ of execution must be carried out in accordance with the law of the state where the court that issued the writ is located, but that federal statutes determine the extent to which state law applies.